Hostile Takeover

 “So, should I…?”
 N asked.
 He made a walking gesturing with two fingers which then rose up, turning to hand-flapping.

-V rolled her eyes, because it was that or laugh, and she didn’t want to smile.
+V rolled these yellow eyes, because it was that or laugh, and she didn’t want to smile.

 “No, you’re right.
 J would go throw another fit.
 So stay here.”
 V started walking again.
 N did too, and she matched his pace.
 “I don’t know how you do it.”